KenstonPTO/bylaws/README.md

 8. Donations of items for specific events are acceptable only when they are announced to/requested from the entire Membership.
 Donations should not exceed an approximate cash value of $25 per person.
 9. Regardless of the above conditions, all expenditures must support the mission of the PTO and be in accordance with these by-laws.

+## OUTSIDE FUNDING REQUESTS
+Any member of the Kenston community can request the PTO to fund a specific request outside of the existing budget by submitting an Outside Funding Request to the appropriate Building PTO or to PTO Council.

+The PTO Council Treasurer is responsible for developing the process by which Outside Funding Requests are handled wihtin the folloowing constraints and goals.
+1. Efforts should be made to provide the Outside Funding Request form in electronic form (e.g. Google Form, fillable PDF).
+2. The Outside Funding Request much include the following information: X, Y, Z.
+3. Requests of a specific Building PTO are to be sent to both the Building PTO President and Building Principal (or their designee).
+4. All Outside Funding Requests require approval by a District Representative to attest to the request being in line with District policies and needs.
+5. The content of the Outside Funding Request is to be sent to the Board prior to the next Regular Meeting.
+In cases where the Requested need is urgent, the content can be distributed electronically and then two days later an electronic vote held.
+6. At the Regular Meeting, the Funding Request is to be presented by the Requestor and/or the Building President.
+The Board will then have the opportunity to ask questions of the presentor.
+7. Prior to any vote on a funding request, the Treasurer must report on the projected cash surplus or deficit for the year to determine the feasibility of the request.
+8. Voting will follow the rules laid out in these by-laws.
+9. For any approved Outside Funding Request, the Treasurer will work with the Requestor to complete the request in accordance with the EXPENDITURES section of these by-laws.

 ## AUDITS/INTERNAL CONTROLS: